wp-plugins/child-theme-configurator/readme.txt

 == Changelog ==

+= 1.4.5 =
+* Fix: escape quotes in text inputs.
+This has bugged me for a while now.
+* Fix: Escape backslash for octal content values.
+Thanks Laurent for reporting this.
+* Fix: Normalize colors to lowercase and short form when possible to prevent duplicate entries in the data

 = 1.4.4 =
 * Refactored the way CTC caches updates and returns them to the UI controller to reduce memory consumption.
 * Prevent out of memory fatals when generating new child theme.